De-institutionalisation ! Understanding communities !

 with high support needs is run by the LCG, rather than the organisation.

-with organisations that specialise in an area of care.
+with each organisation that specialise in an area of care.

 The advantages